hjdskhooba/react-redux-universal/README.md

 React Redux Universal - is a multi-tool-application created with a lot's of cool technologies, such as - React18, Redux, React-Redux, React-router-dom v5, Connected-react-router, React-hook-form, i18 -next, ramda, Framer-motion, Swiper.js, Scss, Testing-library/react, e.t.c

-I created this project to improve my knowledge of React and Redux,/ here you can use four tools,/
+I created this project to improve my knowledge of React and Redux,\
+here you can use four tools,\
-Task list, news page, weather page and currency converter/ All of this tools was created by only using Redux State manager.
+Task list, news page, weather page and currency converter\
+All of this tools was created by only using Redux State manager.

 Note: To make weather page and currency converter work you can register on [weather api website](https://www.weatherapi.com/) and get your own weather-api-key, then copy-paste it in node_module/api/weather.js, you'll be need to do the same thing for [currency converter](https://apilayer.com/) and [location api](https://www.geoapify.com/).